 In some of the most frightening cases, drivers take sleep aids as prescribed, go to bed, and wake up while being arrested for DWI.
-Sleep driving is a shockingly common phenomenon, and one people with sleep disorders may not discover until they’re arrested.
+Sleep driving is a shockingly common phenomenon, and one person with sleep disorders may not discover it until they’re arrested.

 If charged with an Ambien DWI, you must prove that you obtained your medication with a valid prescription.
 Involuntary intoxication defense may encompass the following arguments:

 - You abided by the prescribed dosage and followed all instructions from your doctor and the drug manufacturer.

 - You were not alerted by your doctor or the drug manufacturer to the risks of combining sleep aids with alcohol.

 - You were not informed of the impact your sleep aid could have if combined with certain over-the-counter medications.

 Defending Against Sleep Aid-Related DWI Charges in Louisiana